Trusted WordPress tutorials, when you need them most.

 Publish your WooCommerce recipe

-Whenever a customer purchases your selected WooCommerce product, they’ll be automatically subscribed to a membership plan on your membership website.
+Now, whenever a customer purchases your selected WooCommerce product, they’ll automatically be subscribed to a membership plan on your membership website.

-You can use this same method to set up similar automations to connect multiple WordPress sites together.
+You can use this same method to set up similar automation to connect multiple WordPress sites together.

 Method 2: Create a Subdomain to Connect WordPress Websites